jyje/profile/certifications/_posts/2025-10-22-kcna-kubernetes-and-cloud-native-associate.md

 The Kubernetes and Cloud Native Associate (KCNA) certification validates foundational knowledge of Kubernetes and the broader cloud native ecosystem.
 Created by the Cloud Native Computing Foundation (CNCF) in collaboration with The Linux Foundation, KCNA is designed for individuals who want to demonstrate their understanding of cloud native technologies and Kubernetes fundamentals.

-The KCNA exam is a proctored, online test that consists of 60 multiple-choice questions to be completed within 90 minutes.
+The KCNA exam is a proctored, online test that consists of 60 four-choice multiple-choice questions to be completed within 90 minutes.
+All questions are theoretical and there are no hands-on tasks.
 A passing score of 75% is required, and the certification is valid for 2 years.
 The exam covers:

 - **Kubernetes Fundamentals**: 46% - Core concepts, architecture, and basic operations
 - **Container Orchestration**: 22% - Container concepts, orchestration principles, and container runtimes